 Louise Mensch is a former Conservative Member of Parliament in the UK who has become a popular figure in the Trump “resistance” because of her obsession with finding a connection between the president and Russia.

 Mensch is by no means an objective source — emails released by WikiLeaks show her secretly offering unsolicited advice to the Clinton campaign on how to beat Trump, even going so far as to propose and draft a campaign ad for the campaign to use against the real estate mogul.
-At the time, Mensch was heading up Heat Street, a right-leaning new media website, although she now holds a different position at News Corp, Heat Street’s parent company.
+At the time, Mensch was heading up Heat Street, a right-leaning new media website, although she has since taken, and then left, a different position at News Corp, Heat Street’s parent company.

 Since leaving Heat Street, Mensch has turned to writing about her Trump-Russia theories on her blog, Patribotics.